 Jorge Rangel is President of the International Institute of Macau.
-Having held senior positions in the Portuguese Administration in Macau for almost 25 years, he was actively involved in the development of education, administrative reforms and in the transition work for the establishment of the Macau Special Administrative Region (MSAR).
+Having held senior positions in the Portuguese Administration in Macao for almost 25 years, he was actively involved in the development of education, administrative reforms and in the transition work for the establishment of the Macao Special Administrative Region (MSAR).
 He speaks Portuguese, Cantonese, English and Spanish and also studied French and German.

-Born on the 12th July 1943 in Macau, Rangel belongs to one of the oldest Portuguese families in Macau; his ancestors settled here in the early 1700s.
-He remembers his early days in Macau, living in a big house where the Macau Historical Archives are now located.
+Born on the 12th July 1943 in Macao, Rangel belongs to one of the oldest Portuguese families in Macao; his ancestors settled here in the early 1700s.
+He remembers his early days in Macao, living in a big house where the Macao Historical Archives are now located.
 “Tap Seac Square was my world.
 I used to spend my free time playing hockey and other sports in front of the house,” he recalls.

 After graduating from Liceu Infante D. Henrique, Rangel moved to Portugal in 1963 to study Culture and Literature, majoring in Anglo-American Studies, at the Faculty of Arts (Faculdade de Letras), University of Lisbon.
 He also undertook studies in Education, Modern English Culture, Germanic Studies and Social Communication in Lisbon, Cambridge (United Kingdom), Bonn (Germany) and Navarra (Spain), respectively.

 Growing up in a Catholic family, Rangel considers himself a man of faith.
 “Faith is halfway to conquering what one desires,” he says.
 Throughout his life, he has followed the example of the 14th-century Portuguese historical figure Nuno Álvares Pereira, a general, from whom he learnt “the meaning of fighting for his values and for his country, and that having conviction is as powerful as the weapons we hold in our hands.”